-Trade dress refers to the aesthetic or visual elements of a product or its packaging.
+Trade dress is the aesthetic or visual elements of a product or its packaging.
 Trade dress has been defined as the overall appearance of an object including size‚ shape‚ color‚ textures‚ or graphics.
 In order to better market a product‚ manufacturers often design the product or its packaging to catch the eye‚ appeal to consumers‚ and appear distinct from other similar products.
 Consumers may come to associate certain colors‚ designs‚ and patterns with specific products.
-For example‚ Reese’s Peanut Butter Cups are packaged in easily recognizable orange‚ brown and tan wrappers.
-While the actual packaging preserves the candy‚ the color scheme on the packaging serves no function other than to attract the consumer and distinguish the product from others.

 For more information on registering a trademark including trade dress, please see our trademark registration page.
 If you have a trade dress infringement issue, please see our trade dress infringement page.